JWeel/CasualCombat/PROCESS.md

 The biggest issue was implementing this ComplexPreferences library.
 There is very little documentation on it, aside from the Git repository from which it can be downloaded.
 Installations instructions were also missing.
 Luckily, once it was implemented, it worked on the first try.

 #### Day 9:
 I added the LeaderboardPage where player characters can be deleted from SharedPreferences.
 I also began on adding the actual game mechanics (damage based on stats and distance).
-I improved the log system (more strings), and added a dynamic naming system for Foes.
+I improved the log system (the Game's log was now just a single string instead of a queue of strings), and added a dynamic naming system for Foes.

 Though it wasn't really that big of an issue, I had to think of the formula for damage.
 It became: Move damage + (attacker *strength*) - (defender *defense*).
 If the Move is a spell, *willpower* and *resistance* are used instead.
 If the defender is using the Defend move, their defensive stat is temporarily multiplied.